Cristality0/bedwarsShop/README.md

 ```
 python bedwarsshop.py --help
 ```
-I did this project a few years ago and though I would rewrite it with cleaner code and more conventional structure Use this scipt at your own risk
+I did this project a few years ago and though I would rewrite it with cleaner code and more conventional structure \
+Use this script at your own risk